-The request for an intercampus transfer must be approved by the Provost in consultation with the Program Director of the campus where the student is currently enrolled and be accepted by the counterpart at the receiving campus.
-Courses and residency requirements shall be transferred to the receiving campus, as applicable.
-Please consult the Office of the Registrar for the established procedures for intercampus transfers.
+The request for intercampus transfer must be approved by the Provost in consultation with the Program Director of the campus where the student is currently enrolled.
+Each academic program will evaluate the student and determine if he or she shall be admitted or not.
+Admission into the desired program and proper transfer of credits will be determined by the Program Director and Faculty of the receiving campus.